 Director: Amy Margolis

 The Iowa Summer Writing Festival is a noncredit creative writing program for adults.
 It brings some 1,300 writers to the University of Iowa campus each summer to participate in weeklong and weekend workshops across the genres.
 Writers at all levels are welcome.

 Iowa Young Writers' Studio

 Director: Stephen Lovely

-The Iowa Young Writers' Studio is a two-week summer residential program for high school students who love to write.
+The Iowa Young Writers' Studio is a two-week summer residential creative writing program for high school students who love to write.
 Students build a community of peers while working with experienced writing teachers, primarily students and graduates of the University's M.F.A. program in creative writing.

 The studio offers three courses of study: poetry, fiction, and creative writing (a mix of poetry, fiction, and creative nonfiction).
 Each course consists of a seminar and a workshop.
 In seminars, students read literature by established writers.
 In workshops they share their own writing, get feedback from their classmates and teacher, and discuss issues of narrative and form.

 The studio offers two two-week sessions: one in June and one in July.
 Young writers who have completed grade 10, 11, or 12 are eligible to attend the studio.
 Application materials include an application form, a creative writing sample, a statement of purpose, a high school transcript, and a letter of recommendation from an English teacher or another instructor familiar with the applicant's writing.
 Applications are submitted and managed online.
 For complete application information, contact the Iowa Young Writers' Studio or visit its web site.Back To Top